GarettCooper/emulator_6502/README.md

 }

 ```
 Each cycle/instruction the processor borrows mutable ownership of the interface in order to read and write to it.

 NOTE: When an instruction is executed, the entire computation is carried out simultaneously before the processor simply waits for the
 remaining number of cycles, meaning that timing of reads and writes is only accurate on an instruction-by-instruction basis, not cycle-by-cycle

 ### Supported Features:
+* Full implementation of documented instruction set
+* Emulation of bugs that existed in the original 6502 hardware
 * Binary Coded Decimal when the "binary_coded_decimal" compilation feature is enabled
 * ... hopefully more if I get around to it